vimeo/psalm/docs/running_psalm/issues/TaintedShell.md

 # TaintedShell

-Emitted when user-controlled input can be passed into to an `exec` call or similar.
+Emitted when user-controlled input can be passed into an `exec` call or similar.

 ```php
 <?php